davidson16807/tectonics.cpp/doc/general-design-approach.md

 Categories may be constructed either top-down (starting with high level objectives, describing flow from storage variables to derived attributes and storage deltas) or bottom-up (starting with the smallest categories that can be constructed using only primitives).

 # Design by abstract algebra
-* consolidate the number of states or objects in your diagram that are behave similarly to abstract algabraic structures, e.g. find degenerate cases where one object is described by another
+* consolidate the number of states or objects in your diagram that are behave similarly to abstract algebraic structures, e.g. find degenerate cases where one object is described by another
-* use algabraic properties of operations within unit tests, e.g. closure, identity, associativity, invertibility, commutativity, distributivity
+* use algebraic properties of operations within unit tests, e.g. closure, identity, associativity, invertibility, commutativity, distributivity

 # Design by type theory
-* an instantiation of an object in a category diagram is a sort of proof that such an entity exists, if you provide the data that's needed for construction, then that counts as a sort of demonstration of how that entity can exist, and the fact the entity exists allow you to prove other entities exist by feeding that entity to other functions functions then behave similarly to if-then statements, and the category diagram reflects a flow chart of how things can be proved when referring to states, to posess a state object in a pure function is evidence that the program has entered such a state, objects become something like "tokens of proof" though in a procedural paradigm, it only demonstrates such as state existed at one point in time, e.g. you can prove that an object has been disposed if that object's dispose() method returns a disposal token, but you can never use that object alone as proof that it is currently nondesposed, only that is once existed in a nondisposed state, you can however have it return a token that could be a type union for disposed and nondispoed states, then have those token serve as proof for other things via polymorphism
+* an instantiation of an object in a category diagram is a sort of proof that such an entity exists, if you provide the data that's needed for construction, then that counts as a sort of demonstration of how that entity can exist, and the fact the entity exists allow you to prove other entities exist by feeding that entity to other functions functions then behave similarly to if-then statements, and the category diagram reflects a flow chart of how things can be proved when referring to states, to possess a state object in a pure function is evidence that the program has entered such a state, objects become something like "tokens of proof" though in a procedural paradigm, it only demonstrates such as state existed at one point in time, e.g. you can prove that an object has been disposed if that object's dispose() method returns a disposal token, but you can never use that object alone as proof that it is currently nondesposed, only that is once existed in a nondisposed state, you can however have it return a token that could be a type union for disposed and nondisposed states, then have those token serve as proof for other things via polymorphism

 # Design for Performance ("Data Oriented Design")